farhan6397/devTinder/src/homework.md

 - Set the expiry of JWT and token and cookies to 7 days
 - Create userSchema method to getJWT()
 - Create userSchema method to comparePassword(password)

+# ....................................................................

+- Explore the tinder APIs
+- Create a list all API you can think of in Dev Tinder
+- Group multiple routes under respective routes
+- Read documentation for express.Router
+- Create routes for folder for managing auth, profile, request routers
+- Create authRouter profileRouter and requestRouter
+- Import these routers in app.js